News - Recently updated info

 1. Read the technical requirements and general information to enter the virtual room.
 Accessing the tutorials implies to accept the conditions.

-2. Log in to the registration tool to obtain the password.
+2. Log in to the registration tool of CFE-CMStatistics 2024 or HiTEc Winter Course 2024, depending on where you registered, to obtain the password.
 Only registered participants will have access.

 4. The conference staff will verify participants in the Zoom rooms.
 Ensure that you have entered the Zoom meeting with the same name and surname you used to register for the conference.
 Otherwise, rename yourself as soon as possible.
 Attendees not on the list of participants will be removed if they fail to identify themselves using the chat.